"You've got to be kidding me!" Jasper shouted. "They've gone too far this time! Someone needs to inform the media!"

 Rose sneered.
 "But we do have Spirit of Halloween.
 It looks like someone picked his clothes from the clearance bin."

 Rose was right.
 Edward's oversized poet shirt and velvet coat seemed more suitable for a pirate than a prince.
-In spite of that, Bella couldn't seem to tear her eyes off him.
+Despite that, Bella couldn't seem to tear her eyes off him.
 There was something oddly familiar about Edward.
-She didn't recognize him from the Royal paintings, those peeling wrecks didn't even come close to doing him justice.
+She didn't recognize him from the Royal paintings or the brochure stuffed in her backpack.
 It was something else.
 It was like hearing the woods to her favorite song or coming home after a long trip.
 How strange for her to feel that way about a stranger who'd died long before she was born.

 Bella was about to go looking for her classmates when Emmett jumped out from behind a suit of armor.